KyleKing/calcipy_template/README.md

 # Copier Calcipy

 Project scaffold for Python packages built on `calcipy` ([kyleking/calcipy](https://github.com/KyleKing/calcipy)).
-Utilizes `copier` to keep projects up to date (vs. cookie cutter which can only be used once)
+Built with `copier` so projects can be kept up-to-date

 ## Quick Start